 actuarial reductions.

-As mentioned in , the GAD guidance notes on early and late retirements are currently being updated for McCloud.
-DL U H C / S P P A will publish this as soon as it is available.

 Revaluation / pensions increase

 Provisional assumed benefits

-If the underpin date for the provisional assumed benefits is not the same as the final underpin date, you apply the relevant revaluation adjustment and pensions increase to the provisional assumed benefits.
+If the underpin date is not the same as the final underpin date, you apply the relevant revaluation adjustment and pensions increase to the provisional assumed benefits.

 To do this, you treat the provisional assumed benefits as if it was a deferred pension built up in the CARE scheme with a leaving date of the underpin date.
 You then add the relevant revaluation adjustment / pensions increase that you would have made in the period from then up to the final underpin date.